 We provide supported holidays for local people living with a disability.
 Each summer, we provide six one-week holidays based in the Dorset countryside.

 We provide supported holidays for local people living with a disability or long-term health issue.
-We usually organise six holiday weeks a year, offering places for up to five holidaymakers on each week.
+We usually organise six holiday weeks a year during the months of May and September, offering places for up to five holidaymakers on each week.
 A team of residential volunteers stay alongside the holidaymakers assisting them with their support needs.
-Each holiday, a group of five holidaymakers will be supported by a team of six residential volunteers.
 The groups stay in accessible accommodation, sharing a week of fun and friendship, centred around a varied programme of activities both at the holiday venue and in the local area.